danbills/rawls/docs/00 - Initial Setup.md

 From your command line:

-* Pull the repo from GitHub
+* Pull the repo from GitHub;
-* Check out this rampup branch
+* Check out this rampup branch;
-* Make your own branch and push it back to GitHub
+* Make your own branch and push it back to GitHub.
+For the purposes of these exercises, this will be your version of the "develop" branch - the place where you'll eventually merge all your feature branches.

 ```
 git clone git@github.com:broadinstitute/rawls.git